 - High upfront cost in one single payment

-- Long daily sessions can affect concentration and learning intake – an intensive course, as the name suggests, is very intense and is not suited to all leaners
+- Long daily sessions can affect concentration and learning intake – an intensive course, as the name suggests, is very intense and is not suited to all learners.

 - Difficult to experience a wide range of driving scenarios (e.g. different weather conditions)

-A professional, DVSA registered driving instructor should be able to tell you whether they have enough space in their diary to fit in an intensive course or whether they have too many other students on their list to make it work.
-Before they are able to confirm an exact schedule, the best thing to do is complete a 2-hour assessment lesson, which allows your driver to provide you guidance on how many lessons you’ll need to pass, what they recommend in terms of a potential structure for an intensive course and whether they are able to commit to a block that fits in your schedule.
+A professional, DVSA registered driving instructor who has had driving instructor training should be able to tell you whether they have enough space in their diary to fit in an intensive course or whether they have too many other students on their list to make it work.
+Before they can confirm an exact schedule, the best thing to do is complete a 2-hour assessment lesson, which allows your driving instructor to provide you guidance on how many lessons you’ll need to pass, what they recommend in terms of a potential structure for an intensive course and whether they can commit to a block of lessons that fits in your schedule.

 Moreover, this hybrid approach (of initial 2-hour assessment followed by a tailored training plan) also ensures that you only commit to the plan if you are happy working with them for the foreseeable.
-Remember, if you are completing a large amount of lessons, you’ll be in the car with them for a while, so you should try your best to ensure that you are fully comfortable with your instructor, before paying out a large amount of money.
+Remember, if you are completing a large number of lessons, you’ll be in the car with them for a while, so you should try your best to ensure that you are entirely comfortable with the same driving instructor before paying out a large amount of money.